okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 ### Links Object

 Specifies link relations (See [Web Linking](http://tools.ietf.org/html/rfc5988)) available for the current status of a Feature.
 The Links object is used for dynamic discovery of related resources and lifecycle operations.
-The Links object is read-only.
+The Links object is read-only and returned within a Feature object.

+#### Link Properties

 Here are some links that may be available on a Feature, as determined by your policies: